Windower/docs/_pages/plugins/ime2.md

 1. Select the language, click **Next**, and proceed to install.

 ## <a name="nonunicode10"></a>Set the non-Unicode program input language

-> **Tip:** You may be able to use AppLocale-style programs such as Locale Emulator, but this is currently untested.

 1. In Region and Language settings, click **Additional date, time, & regional settings** under **Related settings**.